lakshithaonline/7cravings-Meal-Subscription/README.md

 ## Introduction

-The 7 Cravings web application uses advanced algorithms and health tracking to customize meal plans based on user inputs, such as dietary preferences, health goals, and meal schedules.
+The 7Cravings project is a subscription-based meal delivery service and it uses advanced algorithms and customize meal plans based on user inputs, such as dietary preferences, health goals, and meal schedules.
 This ensures that users receive high-quality meals made to their needs, delivered at times that fit into their busy lives.

 ## Technical Overview